March 12, 2020

 The boys’ friends laugh.

 “Just watch how slow I can drive,” Portis says, glancing back at the kids away from the road.
-When his eyes return to the road, a large deer stands firmly in the middle of it.
+When his eyes return to the road, a large deer is standing firmly in the middle of it.

-“Keep your eyes on the road, Portis,” the same boy calls out this time from the floor.
+“Keep your eyes on the road why don’t ya, Portis,” the same boy calls out this time from the floor.

 Portis does keep his eyes on the road and stays tight-lipped.
 He can barely catch his breath or calm his beating heart as they continue down the road, thankful they’re alive.

 They might have survived, but something has changed — the ride goes on longer than he expects.
 Much longer, in fact.
 Mile after mile, tree after tree, nothing changes.
-They don’t reach the following drop-off location no matter how far they go.
+They don’t reach the following drop-off location no matter how far they go, Not only that there are no crossing streets, driveways, or turnoffs of any kind.

 The boys who were racing now sit behind Portis.